ahadnawaz585/crone-jobs/readme.md

-# 🗃️ Crone Jobs Practice - Automated Backup Scripts
+# 🗃️ cron Jobs Practice - Automated Backup Scripts

 This repository is a structured collection of bash scripts for scheduling and managing backups using **cron jobs** in Unix-based systems.
 It includes organized folders for best practices, test routines, and real-world script variations.